tombrennan06/qgis-nsw-topo/README.md

 # qgis-nsw-topo

-This repository is a rough attempt to implement the [NSWTopo](https://github.com/mholling/nswtopo) software directly in QGIS.
+**qgis-nsw-topo** is designed to make basic topographic maps for NSW in QGIS, using spatial data from NSW Spatial Services.
+It is modelled directly on the [NSWTopo](https://github.com/mholling/nswtopo) software, but using QGIS rather than Ruby and Chrome.

 NSWTopo is a Ruby program developed by Matt Hollingworth for generating detailed topographic maps for NSW and ACT.
 There are good instructions on installing and using the program at the link above, though it requires the installation of several pieces software, and uses a command line interface, so is not for the novice.